-Besides the loft and project rooms that serve as student research spaces, this bulding also houses the Innovation Studio and the library.
+Besides the loft and project rooms that serve as student research spaces, this building also houses the Innovation Studio and the library.

-Students can in general use the school facilities 24 hours a day, 365 days a year.
-The library, Innovation Studio, metalworking room, wookworking room and equipment rental room can only be used on weekdays.
+In general, students can use the school facilities 24 hours a day, 365 days a year.
+The library, innovation studio, metalworking room, woodworking shop and equipment rental room can only be used on weekdays.

 The loft is a shared space where students can interact while working on their research projects.
-There is one loft for first-year students and another for second-years.
-These lofts are furnishied to create an environment that helps students learn programming and networking skills and complete their individual work and research.
+One section of the loft is for first-year-student use; the other is for second year students.
+These lofts are furnished to create an environment that helps students learn programming and networking skills and complete their individual work and research.

-This space serves as a base for group Project research, and is divided among the various Projects.
-Rooms are allocated based each project’s size and scope and contains equipment the Project needs to use.
+This space serves as a base for group project research, and is divided among the various project classes.
+Rooms are allocated according to each project’s size and scope and contain the project’s equipment.

-This is a multipurpose space used for exhibitions, concerts, workshops, etc.
+This is a multipurpose space used for events like exhibitions, concerts and workshops.

 A small movie theater equipped with an HD projector.
 Visual projects and materials can be viewed here, and the space can also be used for lectures or presentations.